WHEELARCHERY GENERAL RULES

 Article 9.
 Definition — Score Guardian

 The term Score Guardian refers to the person responsible for validating performances recorded on the Wheel Archery platform.
+Within these regulations, the Score Guardian is considered to perform the role of a judge.
+The terms Score Guardian and judge may therefore be used interchangeably depending on the context.

 Article.
 Judging and discipline